brettChapman/multivis/README.md

 			- [node_color_column] : The Peak Table column to use for node colours (default: None sets to black)
 			- [node_cmap] : Set the CMAP colour palette to use for colouring the nodes (default: 'brg')
 			- [edgeColorScale] : The scale to use for colouring the edges, if edge_color_value is 'pvalue' ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal") (default: 'linear')
 			- [edge_color_value] : Set the values to colour the edges by.
-Either 'score or 'pvalue' (default: 'score')
+Either 'sign', 'score' or 'pvalue' (default: 'score')
 			- [edge_cmap] : Set the CMAP colour palette to use for colouring the edges (default: 'brg')

 		- [build] : Generates the JavaScript embedded HTML code, writes to a HTML file and opens it in a browser.